 The lack of consequences these youth receive for their behavior before and after coming into CINC foster care results in more and more aggressive behaviors.
 Staff are often at risk of threat and harm by these youth.
 It is common for staff to be at risk of physical assault, being hit, kicked, assaulted with whatever objects are near at hand, or even having kids try to grab the steering wheel of a car while they are driving.
-158 or 10% of 1558 youth in care on 11/30/2022 were juvenile offenders.
-In 2022, 15.7% (100) of the 637 children and youth referred to TFI for out of home placement were referred due to criminogenic behavior due to their caregivers inability to manage the child's behaviors or maintain the child safely in the home.
-Those youth had law enforcement involvement, juvenile justice cases that closed, probation violations, or parents refusing to pick up the child from detention, hospitalization or PRTF to protect themselves and other children in their home from harm.
-Of the 1551 critical incidents reported in FY22, 28% of critical incident reports are due to the youth being arrested (110 arrests) or had contact with law enforcement for aggressive and assaulting behaviors.
+Of the children and youth in out of home care, 28% of youth have been arrested or had contact with law enforcement for aggressive behaviors.
 Often nothing happens with those charges due to case length limits.

 A young man I will call Sam is one who has experienced the impact of SB367.
 Sam is an 18-year-old who has had multiple criminal charges and no legal consequences.
 He came into foster care in 2018 while on probation with several criminal charges including stalking, battery, and battery of a school employee.
-Sam is a large young black man, who cannot be "made" do to anything he doesn't want to do.
+Sam is a tall, large young man, who cannot be "made" do to anything he doesn't want to do.
 He is verbally and physically aggressive to other youth and adults.
 He cannot room share or be left alone with younger children.
-He cannot be placed with girls either older or younger than him.
+He cannot be placed with girls of any age.
 Sam was in a PRTF when we took over his care in 2019.
 His longest placement episodes were 485 days in a PRTF and 278 days in a foster home.
 Since October 2019, Sam has been placed in over 45 placements, including a relative placement, moving from placement repeatedly with behaviors resulting in multiple charges including criminal threat, multiple battery charges including stabbing a peer with a fork, punching, and breaking other youth's noses.
 He often destroys property both in placement and the agency's offices.
 He has sexualized behaviors towards agency and placement female staff.
 His most recent stable placement was an independent living placement which he was kicked out of after a girl in the facility accused him of rape.
 This allegation appears to have been determined by law enforcement to be unfounded.
-However, due to his behaviors and physical size, we have been unable to find a long placement for Sam as he approached 18 years of age this week.
-He has been alternating between to two foster homes during the past month, being dropped off late at night, and picked up early in the morning, and spending his day in the office.
+However, due to his behaviors and physical size, we have been unable to find a long placement for Sam as he approached 18 years of age earlier this year.
+He had been alternating between two foster homes earlier this year, being dropped off late at night, and picked up early in the morning, and spending his day in the office.
 Locating services to address his mental health, emotional and physical needs is challenging when he has not been able to be in a stable placement.
-This week, after he turned 18, he threatened to stab staff with a hunting knife that he was holding.
+Earlier this year, after he turned 18, he threatened to stab staff with a hunting knife that he was holding.
 The team working with him were able to de-escalate the situation, and no one was harmed, but easily this could be a story about an employee being maimed or killed.
-Sam was released from DCF custody this week with a plan to move in with a friend's family in another state.
+Sam was released from DCF custody in January of this year with a plan to move in with a friend's family in another state.
 He has not graduated high school, he doesn't have a driver's license, and his family has turned their back on him.
 Because he has not experienced the consequences of his criminal charges, he doesn't seem to understand that as an adult, he will have a very different experience with law enforcement and the adult criminal system.